lucidchin/IGME-235-Fall-2020/exercises/initial-markup.md

 # Exercise: Initial Markup

-This is an In-Class Exercise.
-You are highly encouraged to work with a partner for this exercise series, however you can do it alone if you need to.
-Eventually, we will ask you to submit the work that you do on this HTML ICE Series.
-In addition, you will have an individual homework assignment that is very similar that will be due soon (see the Assignments section in myCourses).
+This is a Lab Exercise.
+You should try to complete all of the steps of this exercise rather quickly.
+Eventually, we will ask you to submit the work that you do on this HTML Lab Series (There are a total of 12 small exercises that build on each other).
+In addition, you will have an individual homework assignment that is very similar that will be due soon (see the After Lab Checklists and the Assignments section in myCourses).

 Below are some general steps that you should follow, but they are not exact.
-Use your knowledge from the reading and today's review to achieve the goals below.
+Use your knowledge from the reading and Review Videos to achieve the goals below.

-Please ask your professor, the teaching assistant or your neighbor for help if you get stuck (or if you discover something interesting that you might want to share with the rest of the class).
+**If you are in the In-Person lab**, please ask your instructor for help if you get stuck (or if you discover something interesting that you might want to share with the rest of the class).
+You can do so by clicking the Life Preserver icon in the top right of your screen.
+The instructor will join you by screen share and chat!
+(You could also look in the #questions-html-css channel on Slack, but hey, the Prof is right there.
+Let him help!
+He's probably bored!)

+**If you are Online/Flex**, please ask any questions in the #questions-html-css channel on Slack.
+Feel free to browse other questions to see if your question may have already been helped, though.

 ## Do the following:
 1. Create a new folder called **game** (on your PC)